decodewitness/model-ai/README.md

 # model-ai

 Latest branch in Artificial Intelligence (A.I) software.
+Version (v.0.1-22a) (07:44PM CET) (C)(2021) (August 21 2021)

+All Rights Are Reserved For The Respectful Owner.
-Version (v.0.1-22a) (07:44PM CET) (C)(2021)-(August 21 2021)-All Rights Are Reserved.
-Use it at own risk.
-We're not responsible for any damages caused by the software in this repository, or any files which you download.
+We are not responsible for any damages caused by downloading any files from this repository, nore are we responsible for any damage caused by downloading files which you download from our website.

+This a development version: ( *** Please contact Us if you want more Information @ development <AT> model-ai.com *** ) Use at your own risk !!!

+(C)(2021)
 ░▄▄▄▄░
 ▀▀▄██►
 ▀▀███►